gekkekoe/esphome-ecodan-hp/odin/ODIN_MANUAL.md

 #### Runtime (Hours)

 How many hours the heat pump ran in heating mode yesterday.
 Together with daily temperature data, this helps derive the thermal mass of your house.
 Typical values: 8–18 hours in winter, 2–8 hours in spring.
+Like Avg Outside Temp below, this holds at its last heating day's value once heating season ends, rather than resetting to zero.

 ---

 #### Avg Outside Temp (°C)

-Average outdoor temperature yesterday.
+Average outdoor temperature on the last day the heat pump actually ran in heating mode.
 Used to calculate heat loss and COP correction.
 Fetched automatically from your heat pump's outdoor sensor.
+Outside the heating season this value simply holds at its last heating day — it does not track today's temperature — which is what lets the Day Method (see [Settings — Solver Tuning](#9-settings--solver-tuning)) keep using a valid winter reading all summer.

 ---